abahmanem/near-node-setup-shardnet/README.md

  ## How Setup a non root user

-In the following sections, **It's recommended** to run the commands in this guide as a non-root user
+In the following sections, **It's recommended** to run the commands  as a non-root user

    * Login as root and create a user